dills003/Traffic_Sign_Classifier-Project2/writeup_template.md

-#**Traffic Sign Recognition**
+**Traffic Sign Recognition**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+This was my attempt at Udacity's Self-Driving Car Project #2.
+The goal was to build a German Traffic Sign Recognition Classifier.

 ---

 **Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+* Load the data set ([pickled dataset supplied to us](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip))
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images